Our proposed merger with Australian Mutual Bank

 How will the Board be composed?

-An integrated Board will govern the Merged Bank with Andrew Kearnan, current Chair of Teachers Mutual Bank Limited, as inaugural Chair.
+An integrated Board will govern the Merged Bank with Andrew Kearnan, current Chair of Teachers Mutual Bank Limited, as Chair.
 The Merged Board will include representation from both banks and will ensure retention of skills and experience.

 Who will be the CEO?